-The Master of Science in Mathematics (MAM) degree is for students who take most of their courses online.
+The Master of Arts in Mathematics (MAM) degree is for students who take most of their courses online.

 To obtain this degree, a student needs to pass 11 courses with a GPA of 3.0 or better.
 One of these courses is the tutorial course Math 6315.
 At least seven of the other courses are online mathematics courses at the 5000 level.
 The other three courses may be online mathematics courses at the 5000 level or other elective courses such as those in the mathematics education graduate program.